1. Mold

 Lack of ventilation

 If there is one thing that can actively prevent mold growth, it would be proper ventilation.
 This is because proper ventilation does not allow for mildew growth.
-When an area is adequately ventilated, there is a dryness to the environment that mildew simply cannot survive in.
+When an area is adequately ventilated, there is a dryness to the environment that mildew cannot survive in.

 Water damage or leaks